Dvd848/CTFs/2025_BSidesTLV/The_Devils_Email.md

 </html>
 ```

-Like the name suggest, tt looks like a phishing email.
+Like the name suggest, it looks like a phishing email.
 We follow the link and arrive to a website
 containing the following:

 ```html